 - Demonstrate an understanding of the key concepts of supply and demand and their elasticity

-- Explain how the price level, interest rates, and the exchange rate are determined in an economy like Canada's
+- Explain how price level, interest rates and exchange rate are determined in an economy like Canada's

 - Define the forces that drive economic growth